dainst/idai-field/CONTRIBUTING.md

 - If applicable, link the corresponding issue in your pull request.
 - Describe your changes and if applicable the reasoning behind them in your pull request.
 Be prepared to discuss with us.
 - Do not introduce new dependencies.
 (Or discuss with us first, if you must.)
-- Follow the Style Guide
+- Follow the Style Guide for [Angular/TypeScript](https://github.com/dainst/codestyle-guides).

 ## Can I use AI tools when contributing?